EtienneSIG/WorkshopDataAgent/README.md

 #### 5. First Conversational Test
 **Questions to ask the Data Agent:**
-- "Can you describe the data?"
+- Question 1 : "Can you describe the data?"
+- Answer 1 :   image to upload
-- "What are the main zones and their distribution?"
+- Question 2 - a:  "What are the main zones and their distribution?"
+- Answer 2 - a :
+- Question 2 - b:  "When I said zone, it means site"
+- Answer 2 - b :
+- Question 2 - c:  "When I said zone, it means site"
+- Answer 2 - c :
-- "Show me the forecast trends by company"
+- Question 3 - a : "Show me the avg(amoutineur) by site per year"
-- "Which contracts have the highest forecast values?"
-- "Compare performance across EMEA, APAC, and AMERICAS zones"
+- Answer 3 - a :
+- Question 3 - b : "yes" or "I Would like forecasted values based on these trends for 2026, or any specific site/year details?"
+- Answer 3 - b :

    ![Talk to your data](https://github.com/EtienneSIG/-HO-Microsoft-Fabric-DataAgent/blob/main/img/Talk%20to%20your%20data.png)